PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 19:44:59
+Last updated: 2024-04-05 19:45:33
-Random Quote: Here are a few fun facts about Long Island...
-Number 1: It's Brooklyn's fart-trail. - Robin Scherbatsky
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar